Ngoguey42/io/README.md

    - PR or issue `owl need an unpack_flt'`
    - Find a better pattern than `?signal ?signal ?signal` in `Reactjs`
    - Ensure good propagation of exceptions throughout reactml/reactjs/webworker/lwt
-   - Ensure no mem leaks with Reactml?
-Why warning in console from Reactjs about a leak
    - Find out why cpu+ww is sometime slow on chrome
    - Use js's WeakMap instead of OCaml's one
    - Add `probabilistic` stats alongside the `top1` ones